-Sweet, sticky, and packed with umami, eel sauce is the perfect condiment to add flavor to grilled dishes, yaki onigiri, and to drizzle on sushi.
+Sweet, sticky, and packed with umami, eel sauce is the perfect condiment to add flavor to grilled fish and other grilled dishes, yaki onigiri, and to drizzle on sushi.
 Only 4 ingredients are needed to make this iconic Japanese sauce!

 Much like homemade teriyaki sauce (the flavors are very similar), eel sauce is becoming one of those condiments I must have in my fridge at all times.

 That’s because it complements so many of the dishes I cook and is an easy fix for a piece of fish, or some grilled asparagus that need a boost of flavor.

 And while I used to purchase eel sauce at my favorite Japanese supermarket in New York, finding some in the midwest became a bit more challenging.
 So I started making my own and it turns out that I like my recipe a whole lot more than the store bought version!

 Store bought eel sauce tends to be very sweet while my version is much more deeply umami and savory.